 Young people are moving from the rural areas towards the cities in search of work.
 Volunteers with Raleigh and VSO support young entrepreneurs from some of the poorest communities to develop their businesses and increase their income, by helping to develop business plans, access finance, and link up with mentors.

 Volunteers with Restless Development could be working with 12 to 16-year-olds to give them more information about making the best choices for their future – whether that’s in further education, training in a vocation, or setting up their own business.

 Living in Nepal

-There are multiple project locations in Nepal including Sindhuli District, Lamjung, Kathmandu, and Kavre.
+There are multiple project locations in Nepal including Lalitpur, Makwanpur, Gorkha, Dhading, Lamjung and Surkhet.
 All volunteers in Nepal live with host families, usually with one other volunteer.